menghaoyu2002/interpoll/README.md

   - edit and delete your comments

-NOTE: This is a sample website.
+NOTE: This is a sample website. <br/>
-DO NOT USE ENTER A PERSONAL PASSWORD WHEN REGISTERING FOR AN ACCOUNT.
+DO NOT USE ENTER A PERSONAL PASSWORD WHEN REGISTERING FOR AN ACCOUNT.<br/>
-THE DATABASE CAN BE ACCESSED FROM ALL SOURCES.
+THE DATABASE CAN BE ACCESSED FROM ALL SOURCES.<br/>